NVIDIA/NeMo/README.md

 is set to evaluate_lambada, which can be found in bignlp-scripts/config/evaluation/evaluate_lambada.yaml.
 The parameters can be modified to adapt different evaluation tasks and checkpoints in evaluation runs.
+(The eval scripts are yet to ported to BCP.)

 ## Deploying the BigNLP model on Triton Inference Server with FasterTransformer Backend on a Single Node